AnnaRogers04/SMGQuarry/Development_Journal.md

 For this project I could have definitely researched more sources for blueprints, this may have prevented me from having such a hard time with QTE video having no audio.
 This could have also streamlined the process for me as the video I followed took me a while to make due to how fast the person making the blueprints worked.

 ### Positive Analysis
-I think overall this game came out really well, im really proud of the QTE system I made, while it was a pain to make it works so fluidly in the game that it makes up for it.
+I think overall this game came out really well, im really proud of the QTE system (Tap Key System (QTE) in Unreal Engine 5 (Tutorial), 2022) I made, while it was a pain to make it works so fluidly in the game that it makes up for it.
 The mechanics in the game work well and the UIs I implemented work great both technically and visually for designated purpose.
-I feel we managed to make our game into a cinematic art form and this im really happy about.
+I feel I managed to make our game into a cinematic art form and this im really happy about.

 ### Negative Analysis
 Due to lack of motivation between blueprints I found it hard to add more mechanics.
 I know if I was motivated I could have doubled what I did for this project.
 While im happy with my QTE system, its the only major blueprint I really contributed to this project aside from learning UIs so well I know it almost off by heart.
 I know I could have contributed more to this project and I am disappointed that mentally I couldn't cope with this concept.
 I feel the lack of attention from certain group members contributed to the lack of motivation, while that i'snt completely to blame it did negatively effect me.
 The harder it became to contact certain members the more it impacted the group.
 I had to help with more then just development like level blockouts, adding assets and textures and drawing the icons for the interact and QTE myself.